How to paddle your knees on the Paddle board

-How to paddle board on your knees
+How to paddleboard on your knees

 How to get into the role of knee paddle

-It’s really clear what you have to do for knee paddling.
+It’s obvious what you have to do for knee paddling.
 When in the water, the board finds a good location from the middle of the vessel.
 Put your legs together from a sitting position.
 And force yourself on the knees.
-You are ready to paddle when you have found your balance in a relaxed kneeling position.
+You are ready to paddle when you have found your balance in a relaxed kneeling place.
 Be sure that you’re not too far ahead.
 This will diminish your glide performance (how your movement propels you across the water).
 It can impact your tracking (your direction line) when you are too far back.

 Adjust the paddle to the height of the knee paddle.